box/box-developer-changelog/2021-09-01-new-enhancements-to-retention-apis.md

  of file versions under retention that are associated with the specified retention policy assignment.
-* Added an editable `description` field to the [retention policy][retention-policy]resource.
+* Added an editable `description` field to the [retention policy][retention-policy] resource.
 * Added a non-writable `start_field_date` to the [retention policy assignment][retention-policy-assignment] resource.
-This field shows the metadata field's key id.
+This field is the metadata field's key id.
 The value can also be `upload_date` if the `assigned_to` type is not `metadata_template` or a date field has not been selected.